letsgorm/KartverketProject/README.md

 [View ZAP report](security/zapscan.html)

+Download the ZAP report above to see the security issues.

 ## Stack trace

 Stack trace can reveal errors which can be used for error-based SQL or XSS.

+![dockercompose](images/stacktrace16.png)

 By using an exception handler, it redirects the user to an error page rather than showing the stack trace.

-![dockercompose](images/stacktrace16.png)

 ## Brute force